Dietetics and Applied Nutrition - B.S.

 Upon completion of the program, graduates are expected to:

-- Integrate scientific information and research into scientific and evidenced based practice.
+- Integrate scientific information and research into scientific and evidence-based practice.

-- Demonstrate the beliefs, values, attitudes and behaviors for a professional level of practice.
+- Demonstrate the beliefs, values, attitudes and behaviors for a professional level of practice in nutrition and dietetics.

-- Perform customer services including the development and delivery of information, products and services to individuals, groups and populations.
+- Perform clinical and customer services including the development and delivery of information, products and services to individuals, groups and populations.

 - Apply the strategic principles of management and systems in the provision of services to individuals and organizations.